-- (1) The President shall sign all acts, joint resolutions, resolutions, and memorials.
+(1) The President shall sign all acts, joint resolutions, resolutions, and memorials.
 No writ, warrant, subpoena, contract binding the Senate, authorization for payment, or other papers shall issue without the signature of the President.
 The President may delegate signing authority for the authorization of payments.
 The President shall approve vouchers.

-See Fla.
-Const. art.
-III, § 7 Passage of bills. - (2) The President shall decide all questions of order, subject to an appeal by any Senator.
+(2) The President shall decide all questions of order, subject to an appeal by any Senator.